AdobeDocs/campaign-classic.en/help/reporting/using/delivery-reports.md

 >
 >The related percentages are calculated based on the number of messages forwarded successfully.

 * **[!UICONTROL Distinct opens for the population reached]** : Estimation of the number of targeted recipients having opened a message at least once.
-Clicks on unsubscription links and mirror pages are taken into account.
+Clicks on tracked URLs are taken into account since emails have to be opened to click on a link.
 * **[!UICONTROL Sum of opens for the population reached]** : Estimation of the total number of opens by targeted recipients.
 * **[!UICONTROL Clicks on opt-out link]** : Number of clicks on the unsubscription link.
 * **[!UICONTROL Clicks on the mirror page link]** : Number of clicks on the link to the mirror page.
 In order to be taken into account, the link must be defined as such in the delivery wizard (tracked URLs).
 Refer to this [page](../../delivery/using/about-delivery-monitoring.md).